Providing support when travelling with a client

 Here’s a starting point to create your checklist:

-- Discuss and understand to the best of your ability how the client’s medical conditions and/or disability may impact the planned trip and how they would like to be supported in case of emergency.
-Your client may have a care or support plan, ask them for permission to review case notes, so you can have as much history and background information about the client as possible.
+• Discuss and understand to the best of your ability how the client’s medical conditions and/or disability may impact the planned trip and how they would like to be supported in case of emergency.
+Your client may have a care or care plan, ask them for permission to review case notes, so you can have as much history and background information about the client as possible.
 Remember to treat them as confidential documents

 Communication is key